dogukanucak/RubyPxToRem/README.md

 # RubyPxToRem
-Small hobby project to convert px values to rem values in CSS/SCSS files This Ruby script converts the PX values in CSS/SCSS files in given folder path recursively to REM values.
+Small hobby project to convert px values to rem values in CSS/SCSS files.<br>
+This Ruby script converts the PX values in CSS/SCSS files in given folder path recursively to REM values.

 <pre>Usage: ./RubyPxToRem.rb [options]